fabriciomendonca/docker-json-server/README.md

 ## Basic Usage

-To run this image you will need to create a folder where you will store your JSON files. (see [basic example](https://github.com/fabriciomendonca/docker-json-server-https/tree/master/examples/basic))
+To run this image you will need to create a folder where you will store your JSON files. [basic example](https://github.com/fabriciomendonca/docker-json-server-https/tree/master/examples/basic)

 ```
 examples/basic/custom